-The estimation results (see Table 2) are roughly robust to the inclusion of the spatial interdependence variable S-M-P except the fact that the variable ENERGY becomes for unknown reason insignificant in specification (4).
+The estimation results (see Table 3) are roughly robust to the inclusion of the spatial interdependence variable S-M-P except the fact that the variable ENERGY becomes for unknown reason insignificant in specification (4).

-However according to the regression results we can state that surrounding market potential improve the attractiveness of the whole region.
-In fact the variable S-M-P is positively significant at 1% in the specification (4) against 5% in specification (5) and (6).
-Accordingly it seems that foreign firms are sensitive to the global economic situation in the whole region.
+Hansen J statistic (overidentification test of all instruments):3.044 Chisq(3) P-val =0.3849 seems that foreign firms are sensitive to the global economic situation in the whole region.
 A better economic condition in the neighboring countries will be interpreted as better external stability situation surrounding the host country.
 In case where a foreign firm plans to potentially move to a neighbor country - if it decides to extend its activities or in case when it is constrained to disinvest from the host country- the surrounding market potential will be a significant factor that could be taken into account by foreign firms before investing abroad.
 In other words it is advantageous for a company to make profitable its activities when good perspectives in neighboring countries and economic agglomerations are palpable.
 Furthermore, in case of export-platform FDI, the surrounding market potential is important for a foreign firm with the intention to locate in one country and supply the neighboring markets through exports.